IceC00l/pico-dram-tester-ice/README.md

 program itself.
 Reset the power and you should see a menu of chips on the LCD screen.

+Note: This code has been modified to accomodate the EC11 type rotary encoder which is readily available from many Aliexpress sellers.
+To install it the board must be modified cutting 2 traces and bridging them to the appropriate solder pads as the pinouts between the 2 encoder types is slightly different but nothing major.
+It's easily worked out by checking out the datasheets.
+The bottom 3 pins in the EC11 are ACB while in the original Panasonic EVE are ABB and one of the top 2 is the C (common).
+Cut the trace between B-B and the trace going to the center pin (B).
+Then bodge beween the rightmost (ex B now A) to the trace going to the center and bodge the center to any GND pad.

 ## Using the DRAM Tester

 Before starting, connect the tester to a power source: